One of the Northeast’s great backpacking adventures proves that good things don’t come easy.

 The First Climb

-Leave the parking lot on the Lincoln Woods Trail, and cross the East Branch of the Pemigewasset River on a suspension bridge.
+Leave the parking lot on the Lincoln Woods Trail and cross the East Branch of the Pemigewasset River on a suspension bridge.
 At the end of the bridge, the trail turns right, following an abandoned railroad bed for 1.4 miles to the Osseo Trail (44.082691, -71.581635).
 At the junction, turn left on the Osseo Trail, and follow the yellow rectangular blazes toward Mount Flume, the route’s first 4,000-footer.

-At 4.1 miles long, the Osseo Trail gains elevation moderately for the first few miles before steepening, leading to a series of ladders, and eventually putting you on the Franconia Ridge Trail for a final, short burst to the summit (44.108826, -71.628052).
+At 4.1 miles long, the Osseo Trail gains elevation moderately for the first few miles before steepening, leading to a series of ladders, and eventually putting you on the Franconia Ridge Trail for a final, short push to the summit (44.108826, -71.628052).
 In total, you’ll ascend 3,100 feet on this climb, a significant chunk of the Pemi’s 10,000 feet of overall elevation gain.

 On the Ridge

-Mt.
-Liberty’s stunning open summit (44.115730, -71.642097) is among the Whites’ best.
+Mount Liberty’s stunning open summit (44.115730, -71.642097) is among the Whites’ best.
 However, while it’s tempting to linger here to take in the views of Loon Mountain, Cannon, and the Bonds, you still have a long way to go.

 Above the Treeline

-The Franconia Ridge Trail’s 1.7-mile stretch from Little Haystack’s summit to Mt.
-Lafayette’s is among the White Mountains’ most iconic.
+The Franconia Ridge Trail’s 1.7-mile stretch from Little Haystack’s summit to Mount Lafayette’s is among the White Mountains’ most iconic.
 It is entirely above treeline, with views in every direction.
-In two pushes, you’ll cross Mt.
-Lincoln (44.148682, -71.644707) and Mt.
-Lafayette (44.160717, -71.644470), the third and fourth 4,000-footers of the day.
+In two pushes, you’ll cross Mount Lincoln (44.148682, -71.644707) and Mount Lafayette (44.160717, -71.644470), the third and fourth 4,000-footers of the day.

 The Crux

 Although the beginning of the Garfield Ridge Trail closely resembles the Franconia Ridge Trail’s best stretches, this 3.7-mile section is the crux of the Pemi Loop’s first half.
-Dropping sharply before steeply climbing back up towards Mt.
-Garfield’s summit, the trail is rough, and the elevation change is dramatic.
+Dropping sharply before steeply climbing back up toward Mount Garfield’s summit, the trail is rough, and the elevation change is dramatic.
 Moreover, at this point, the miles are starting to add up—more than 13 so far—and you might be running low on water.
-Garfield Pond (44.187107, -71.619034), on your left just before the trail starts heading up again on the final climb to Garfield’s summit, is the first on-route location since leaving Lincoln Woods to refill bottles.
+Garfield Pond (44.187107, -71.619034), on your left, just before the trail starts heading up again on the final climb to Garfield’s summit, is the first on-route location since leaving Lincoln Woods to refill bottles.

 Call it a Night

-From Garfield’s summit, continue following the Garfield Ridge Trail downhill for a short distance to the spur trail for the Garfield Shelter—a three-sided wooden lean-to—and tent site (44.190086, -71.607002) at mile 14.3.
-For backpackers planning on doing the Pemi Loop over three days, this is the logical place to spend the first night ($10 per person a night).
-The area is managed by the Appalachian Mountain Club, and space is available on a first-come, first-serve basis.
+From Garfield’s summit, continue following the Garfield Ridge Trail downhill a short distance to the spur trail for the Garfield Shelter—a three-sided wooden lean-to—and tent site (44.190086, -71.607002) at mile 14.3.
+For backpackers planning on doing the Pemi Loop over three days, this is the logical place to spend the first night ($15 per person a night).
+The area is managed by the Appalachian Mountain Club, and space is available on a first-come, first-served basis.
 However, it tends to fill up on prime hiking weekends.

 If camping is your preference, the route to Galehead Hut also has a handful of places that meet the White Mountains’ rules and restrictions to pitch a tent (no camping within a quarter mile of any trailhead, hut, or shelter).
 Don’t camp directly on the trail!